andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 # How to Attach Eclipse to a Remote Running iRODS System

 This document demonstrates how to attach the Eclipse IDE to a running icommand and server on a remote system.

+The local system (**akellydt1** in this document) will include a full set of sources (from github) that are built in two ways: One, as an in-place build to provide us with local executables.
+The other as a full package build, to provide us with debug objects to install and run on the target remote system (**akellylt1** in this document - with an 'el' instead of the 'd' in the name akellylt1).
+More on this below.

+The connection to the remote system will be based on **ssh**.
+I use ssh keys to avoid being challenged for a password.
+YMMV.

 We will first create an eclipse project that targets an existing linux executable, and create a debug launch configuration which attaches the project to a running executable.

 ### The Thing with Eclipse ###